ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 Example Resolver Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 These examples are for illustrative purposes only.
+There is no requirement for any of the following resolver functions to be implemented.
 Due to the restrictions on calling convention, the resolver routines must be written in assembly language.

 Static TLS Specialization